Teething is not for the faint-hearted. We’ve all seen teething babies and toddlers who are

 Wisdom Teeth Age

-Do wisdom teeth indicate wisdom?
+Does a wisdom tooth indicate wisdom?
 Not necessarily.

 Popular opinion has always been that they are called wisdom teeth because they erupt later in life, at an age when a person matures into adulthood and is “wiser” than when their childhood teeth erupted.